sttrokky/sttrokky/README.md

 ### Hi there 👋, sTroky
 #### Developer
-I'm sTroky from Lithuania, and I do development.
-I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
+I'm sTroky a Front-End developer from Lithuania.
+I really enjoy learning languages and frameworks like React and Vue, as well as work in WordPress.

 Skills: REACT / VUE / JS / TS / SCSS / CSS / HTML

-- 🔭 I’m currently working on this page.